-Elkhill1 was a relatively small plantation owned by Thomas Jefferson, located near Elk Island, at the mouth of Byrd Creek in Goochland County.
-He obtained the land comprising the Elkhill plantation in three different stages:
+Elkhill was a relatively small plantation owned by Thomas Jefferson, located near Elk Island, at the mouth of Byrd Creek in Goochland County.1 He obtained the land comprising the Elkhill plantation in three different stages:

-312 acres lying on Byrd Creek and not quite adjoining the above property was conveyed to Jefferson by Edward Smith for £468 by deed of 21 January 1782.3
+312 acres lying on Byrd Creek and not quite adjoining the above property were conveyed to Jefferson by Edward Smith for £468 by deed of January 21, 1782.3

-50 acres lying further up Byrd Creek and contiguous to the above was conveyed to Jefferson by deed of 19 May 1783 by Judith and Reuben Smith for £50.4
+50 acres lying further up Byrd Creek and contiguous to the above were conveyed to Jefferson by deed of May 19, 1783, by Judith and Reuben Smith for £50.4

-"Jefferson's Advertisement for Sale of Elk Hill," including hand-drawn map, and "Agreement of Sale with William Ronald," PTJ 17:567-571.
-Transcriptions available at Founders Online (Advertisement and Agreement of Sale).
+"Jefferson's Advertisement for Sale of Elk Hill," including hand-drawn map, and "Agreement of Sale with William Ronald," in PTJ, 17:567-71.
+Transcriptions of the Advertisement for Sale and the Agreement of Sale available at Founders Online.